Your VBO Niche

 For starters, that saying has never been truer than today.

 In fact, it is not just a good idea to find a niche - your survival depends on it.
 The market for generalist is overpopulated.
 If you want to succeed with your work from home business you will need to deliver a very specific skill and deliver more value than anyone else.
+It's becoming more and more difficult to stand out and find work within this busy freelance lifestyle that so many are gravitating towards.

 Three things happen when you create and own your VBO Niche: